TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Servmon.md

 <br />

-Once connected to the server, there is one directory called `"Users"`.

-So, we enter this directory:
+Inside the `Users` directory, we found two subdirectories:

 <br />